A young girl sits at a classroom desk with her hand raised.

 Wellbeing in Education in Childhood and Adolescence

-We are partnered with the International Baccalaureate Organization (IBO) to redesign their approach to pupil wellbeing for 1.2million students globally.
+We are partnered with the International Baccalaureate (IB) to redesign their approach to pupil wellbeing for 1.2 million students globally.

 Crucially, there is seemingly no trade-off to make between wellbeing and academic performance.